mrahmadt/SmartGW/README.md

 openpyn de  -d
 systemctl enable openpyn
 ```
-12. Open your browser and type your SmartGW ip (port 8081) (http://Your-Server-IP:8081/.
+12. Open your browser and type your SmartGW ip (port 8081) (http://Your-Server-IP:8081/) & define which network interface to use.
 13. Define SmartGW IP address as the only DNS entry in the router.
 ```
 Log into your router’s configuration page and find the DHCP/DNS settings.
 Note: make sure you adjust this setting under your LAN settings and not the WAN.